exonum/exonum-doc/src/home/design-overview.md

   for the same proposal, the proposal becomes a new block and is committed to the local storage of the validator

+!!! note
-**Notice.** A block can be committed at different times for different validators.
+    A block can be committed at different times for different validators.
     The consensus algorithm guarantees that validators cannot commit different blocks at the same height (see [the safety property](#safety-and-liveness) below).

 If a validator does not receive a correct block proposal in a particular round, it eventually moves to the next round by a timeout and is ready to